PeerBoard/wordpress-plugin/readme.txt

 PeerBoard’s modern look and feel makes it a sight to behold and delight to use for every single user.

+**WHY HAVE A FORUM ON MY WORDPRESS SITE?**

+- **Connect with your customers** – Stand out from the competition by talking, helping, and building personal and lasting relationships with your customers.
+- **Retain your members long-term –** Foster the kind of valuable networks and strong connections between your members that keep them coming back.
+- **Improve** **SEO with UGC content** –  Create a place where your users can share their own posts and read other people\'s content.
+This will lead to Increased dwell time, one of the factors that influences your website ranking on Google.

+**WHAT CAN I USE THIS FOR?**

+- **Product communities:** Open the doors for your customers to share, discuss, and provide valuable feedback for your product.
+You’ll have a direct ear to what’s most important to them.
+- **Professional communities:** Ready to unlock a super-power of community generated content?
+PeerBoard takes Crowdsourcing and UGC from mere buzzwords to your secret weapon for growing your engagement.
+- **Other scenarios:** An ideal fit for gaming, hobbies, and any niche that has a dedicated user base.
+If there’s knowledge to be shared, PeerBoard is the perfect place to share it on.

 **FEATURES OF THE PLUGIN INCLUDE:**

 - **Rich user profiles**: Let your members get recognized with taglines, rich bios, avatars and more